YottaDB/YDBDoc/ProgGuide/commands.rst

 With VIEW "BADCHAR", YottaDB functions generate the BADCHAR error when they encounter malformed byte sequences.
 With this setting, YottaDB detects and clearly reports potential application program logic errors as soon as they appear.
 As an illegal UTF-8 character in the argument of a character-oriented function likely indicates a logic issue, YottaDB recommends using VIEW "BADCHAR" in production environments.

 .. parsed-literal::
    When all strings consist of well-formed characters, the value of VIEW [NO]BADCHAR has no effect whatsoever.
 With VIEW "NOBADCHAR", the same functions treat malformed byte sequences as valid characters.
-During the migration of an application to add support for Unicode, illegal character errors are likely to be frequent and indicative of application code that is yet to be modified.
+During the migration of an application to add support for UTF-8 mode, illegal character errors are likely to be frequent and indicative of application code that is yet to be modified.
 VIEW "NOBADCHAR" suppresses these errors at times when their presence impedes development.

 ~~~~~~~~~~~~~~~~~~~~~~
 "DBFLUSH"[:REGION[:N]]